On solvable compact Clifford-Klein forms: Preliminaries

 Now let $G$ be a connected semisimple Lie group whose Lie algebra is $\mathfrak{g}$.
 There exists a connected compact Lie subgroup $K\subset G$ and simply connected Lie subgroups $A$ and $N$ whose Lie algebras are $\mathfrak{a}$ and $\mathfrak{n}$ such that

 is a topological decomposition into a direct product of subgroups.
 This decomposition is the (global) Iwasawa decomposition of $G$.
 In the same manner, we obtain the {\it compatible} global Iwasawa decomposition of $H$: $H=K_h\cdot A_h\cdot N_h$ (the meaning of the symbols is clear).
 We need also one more decomposition, the Cartan decomposition, $G=K\cdot A\cdot K$.
-Consider $G$ as a semisimple group of $\mathbb{R}$-points of an algebraic $\mathbb{R}$-group ${\bf G}$, and $A$ as a subgroup of $\mathbb{R}$-points of a maximal algebraic torus ${\bf A}$.
-Then one can use the root system $\Delta=\Delta({\bf A},{\bf G})$ of ${\bf G}$ with respect to ${\bf A}$ and define the global Weyl chamber